Adolph B. Spreckels: Family

 He and Alma de Bretteville were married on May 11, 1908, after a five-year courtship.
-They had three children, daughter, Alma Emma, son, Adolph Bernard, Jr., and daughter, Dorothy Constance.
+They had three children, daughter, Alma Emma, son, Adolph Bernard Jr., and daughter, Dorothy Constance.
 His grandson, Adolph Bernard Spreckels III, better known as Bunker Spreckels, would become a well-known surfer in the 1960s and 1970s.

 After the birth of his last daughter, Spreckels' health began to deteriorate due to syphilis he had contracted before his marriage.
 He had kept the disease secret from his wife, but during most of their marriage it had been in a latent, non-contagious state.
-Spreckels died in 1924 from pneumonia.
+Spreckels died in 1924 from pneumonia, and was interred at Cypress Lawn Memorial Park in Colma.

 Spreckels Mansion

 The family's mansion, located at 2080 Washington Street in the Pacific Heights neighborhood of San Francisco, was designed by George A. Applegarth and Kenneth A. MacDonald Jr. in the French Baroque style.
 The chateau was designated as San Francisco Landmark #197 on June 9, 1990.